-FO-001-40-C1
+FO-001-40-C1 Duration: 1-3 hours

 Beyond "My Plate": Federal Nutrition Requirements for School Meals and Their Impact on Local Efforts

 As reported in the AFT's child health survey report "Helping Children Thrive," AFT members and leaders prioritize improving children's access to nutritious fare and reducing their hunger.
 Some of the most visible programs across the country helping to achieve both aims are the National School Lunch Program and the School Breakfast Program.